ginkgobioworks/gen/paper/main.md

 update command to apply these changes to the graph.
 Additionally, the GAF file can be manually edited to fine tune the precise update location as graph aligners may not fully match what users want.

 A graphical fragment assembly (GFA) can be used to augment a graph.
-Here, xxxx.
+Here, we add any new nodes and paths in the supplied GFA and identify which nodes and paths overlap between the existing database and GFA.
+Changes to the overlapping nodes and paths are identified and the database is updated to reflect the additional information.

 For simple graphs such as a plasmid or haploid organisms where linear indexing is possible, a fasta file may be provided to insert its contents ito a given position.

-For pooled updates, a custom library format may be provided.
+This syntax can also be utilized for complex examples if a linear reference path is established through the graph.
+For example, a human genome may have many heterozygous changes, but chr1 can still correspond to the reference genome's path and be used as an index into the graph.

 A GenBank file can be provided with changes annotated.
 Currently, we only support changes encoded in the Geneious format.
+Thus, GenBanks can be modified in Geneious and exported to Gen. A similar GenBank export exists where changes are encoded in a Geneious compatible format so bidirectional information transfer is possible.
+This allows users to edit their sequences using a GUI and leverage Gen for tracking of work and graph based analyses.

 ## Sample Lineage